IIITLucknowSWEngg/CSAICSABTeam010/URD.md

 - The platform must load within 2 seconds under normal network conditions.

 ### **4.2 Security**
-- All sensitive user data must be encrypted both in transit and at rest.
+- All sensitive athlete data must be encrypted both in transit and at rest.

 ### **4.3 Usability**
-- The platform must be intuitive and accessible to users with varying technical skills.
+- The platform must be intuitive and accessible to athletes with varying technical skills.

 ### **4.4 Reliability**
 - The system must achieve 99.9% uptime with failover mechanisms in place.